resulumit/rmd_workshop/README.md

 The slides for the workshop are available to view at <https://resulumit.com/teaching/rmd_workshop.html>.
 These HTML slides are created with `xaringan` package (Xie, 2020).

-See the `presentation` directory of this repository for the source files underlying the slides.
-The same directory also includes the [PDF version of the slides](https://github.com/resulumit/rmd_workshop/blob/master/presentation/rmd_workshop.pdf), which might come handly if the HTML version is too large for your browser to function.
-This is indeed a known problem for some Safari users.
+See the `presentation` directory for the source files underlying the slides.
+The same directory also includes the [PDF version of the slides](https://github.com/resulumit/rmd_workshop/blob/master/presentation/rmd_workshop.pdf), which might come handly if the HTML version is too large for your browser to function --- as it is for some Safari users.

 ##  Materials

-The remaining workshop materials are available in a separate branch of this repository, called [materials](https://github.com/resulumit/rmd_workshop/tree/materials).
+The remaining materials are available in a separate branch of this repository, called [materials](https://github.com/resulumit/rmd_workshop/tree/materials).
 It includes the following:

 - `manuscript\reproduce_this.pdf`
     - a document, formatted in Word but saved as PDF, to be re-created with R Markdown